 How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

-Generally, J2EE applications are very large and contain several components from front-end screen to back-end database.
+Generally, J2EE applications are very large and contain several components from the front-end screen to back-end database.
 Automated testing is preferred over manual testing for such large applications due to time and effort saved.
 Automated testing is typically done with the help of tools and frameworks.

-A J2EE application contains several components; please refer to the part 1 of this Java application testing series i.e “Overview of Java applications” for more details.
+A J2EE application contains several components; please refer to part 1 of this Java application testing series i.e “Overview of Java applications” for more details.

 automated testing JAVA applications

-As an overview: JSP is the view component or screen.
+JSP is the view component or screen.
 JSF is a view component framework.
 JavaScript is used for screen validation.
 Servlet, Framework, EJB, Bean and other Java classes are used for writing business logic.

-Stages in Automated Testing Process:
+Stages of Automated Testing Process

 For effective automated testing, the testing approach needs to be given detailed thought before the development of the application.
 There are two separate processes:

-2. The stages of testing itself.
+2. The stage of testing itself.

 Automated Testing of J2EE Application